 When it comes to roll labels, there are two popular methods for printing: thermal transfer and direct thermal.
-Because both produce accurate, high-quality images with excellent edge definition, either is suitable for barcode printing.
+Because both produce accurate, high-quality images with excellent edge definition, either is suitable for barcode label printing.
 But each has its own advantages and disadvantages, making it challenging to choose the right one for your business.
 Deciding between thermal transfer vs. direct thermal shipping labels can be tough.

 This article will examine the difference between thermal transfer and direct thermal printing and help you decide which method is best suited to your specific needs.